R. M. Fox

-Richard Michael Fox (1891–December 1969), better known as R. M. Fox, was a journalist and historian of the Irish left.
+Richard Michael Fox (13 November 1891 – 28 December 1969), better known as R. M. Fox, was a British-Irish journalist and historian of the Irish left.

+Biography

+Background

-Fox was born in Leeds in 1891, the second of four sons to a schoolteacher mother and engineering workman father.
-His parents were active in the Co-operative Movement, and as a young man Fox joined the Socialist Party of Great Britain and the Industrial Workers of the World.
+Fox was born in Leeds in 13 November 1891, the second of four sons to a schoolteacher mother and engineering workman father.
+His family moved to London as a child, where he left school at age 14.
+Following this he began to work in factories where he became interested in socialism.
+His parents were active in the Co-operative Movement, and as a young man Fox joined the Socialist Party of Great Britain and the Industrial Workers of the World (IWW).

+Fox attended the Lancastrian Elementary School and left at age 14 to work in a metal factory.
+He took night classes in economics and history, wrote poetry for small socialist publications, and became involved in the struggle for workers' rights.
+After studying engineering at night school, he worked at the Erith armaments complex in southeast London.
+Fox organized with the IWW and was an activist with the Herald League, which supported the syndicalist Daily Herald newspaper, advocating for Woman's suffrage, striking workers, and Irish independence.
+He also promoted international labour unity and campaigned against militarism.

+Conscientious objector

 On the outbreak of World War I, Fox denounced it as an imperialist war in which workers had no interest.
-His refusal to be conscripted led to his being tried and imprisoned several times throughout the war.
-He was abruptly released in April 1919; later that year he authored his first book, Factory Echoes, and enrolled at Ruskin College in Oxford.
+Fox was initially exempt from conscription as he was an armaments worker at the time, but he later renounced his exemption, leading to his arrest in November 1916.
+He was subsequentially tried and imprisoned three times throughout the war.
+He was abruptly released in April 1919; later that year he authored his first book, Factory Echoes, and enrolled at Ruskin College in Oxford where he studied Economics and Political Science.
+During the same post-prison period, Fox he was introduced by fellow IWW member Henry Lynch to his sister, writer Patricia Lynch.

 While at Ruskin, Fox became the editor of New Oxford and gained a reputation as a labour journalist.
 He was invited to Soviet Russia in 1921 to observe the results of the recent Russian Revolution, and in 1922 he visited Dublin and established contacts with leading leftist figures there.
+Fox was introduced to left-wing circles by Delia Larkin and through her met Alice Stopford Green, Hanna Sheehy-Skeffington, Dorothy Macardle, and Maud Gonne MacBride, with the latter two becoming his lifelong friends.
+Fox supported the Irish War of Independence following the death by hunger strike of Terence MacSwiney and subsequent atrocities carried out by the Black and Tans on behalf of the British authorities.